PNNL-Comp-Mass-Spec/MS-File-Info-Scanner/Readme.md

 By default, plots are created using OxyPlot, which only works on Windows
 * Use `/PythonPlot` to create plots with Python instead of OxyPlot
   * Alternatively, set `PythonPlot` to `True` in the key/value parameter file

+When creating the index.html file that displays the TIC and BPI plots (and scan type stats), all plot rows are included by default, even if the instrument file has no mass spectra
+* Use `/HideEmpty` or `HideEmptyHTMLSections` to not include empty rows in the index.html file

 The processing options can be specified in a parameter file using `/ParamFile:Options.conf` or `/Conf:Options.conf`
 * Define options using the format `ArgumentName=Value`